Jeannine Cavender-Bares: Career and research

 She has contributed to national and international efforts to assess and monitor biodiversity.
-She was one of the coordinating lead authors of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report for the Americas.
+She was one of the coordinating lead authors of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report for the Americas and is an author on the IPBES second global assessment.
 The IPBES is an independent intergovernmental body supported by multiple nations with the mission to "strengthen the science-policy interface for biodiversity and ecosystem services for the conservation and sustainable use of biodiversity, long-term human well-being and sustainable development."
 She served on the NASA Working Group that authored the 2022 NASA Biological Diversity and Ecological Forecasting Report: Current State of Knowledge and Considerations for the Next Decade.
 In 2016, she helped launch the Oaks of the Americas Conservation Network, which promotes the protection of oak species across North America.

-She serves on the Governing Board of the Ecological Society of America and the Steering Committee of the World Biodiversity Forum.
-She was appointed to serve on the public facing Biological Sciences Advisory Committee (BIO AC) to the National Science Foundation (NSF) from 2019 to 2021.
+She served on the Governing Board of the Ecological Society of America from 2020-2026 and has been a member of the Steering Committee of the World Biodiversity Forum since 2020.
+She was appointed to serve on the public facing Biological Sciences Advisory Committee (BIO AC) to the National Science Foundation (NSF) from 2019 to 2021, and served on the Advisory Board of the National Evolutionary Synthesis Center (NESCent).
+She is an Editor for New Phytologist and Editor-in-Chief of Harvard Papers in Botany.

+Cavender-Bares is an elected member of the American Academy of Arts and Sciences. and a fellow of the American Association for the Advancement of Science.
+She was a Fulbright Scholar to Germany and later to Mexico, a Chateaubriand Fellow to France, and a fellow of the Leopold Environmental Leadership Program.

 Publications

-As of 2025, Cavender-Bares has published over 200 peer-reviewed journal articles, international assessments or book chapters that have been cited over 40,000 times.
+As of 2026, Cavender-Bares has published over 250 peer-reviewed journal articles, international assessments or book chapters that have been cited over 50,000 times.

-As indexed by Google scholar some of her most important papers as first author are:
+Some of her most important papers as first author include: